 GDIT's military health team is hiring a Research Neuropsychologist to support the Traumatic Brain Injury Center of Excellence (TBI CoE) located at Ft.
-Bragg in Fayetteville, North Carolina.
+Liberty in Fayetteville, North Carolina.

 TBI CoE promotes state-of-the-science traumatic brain injury care from point-of-injury to reintegration for service members, veterans and their families.
 Our goal is to help the Defense Health Agency provide optimal patient outcomes, leading to a medically ready and a ready medical force.

 The Research Neuropsychologist will be responsible for providing expertise in cognitive neuroscience and neuropsychological assessment relevant to traumatic brain injury (TBI).
 S/he will work in collaboration with other staff to design, conduct and report on research with military Service Members and veterans who have sustained TBI.

 Develops, implements, and conducts brain injury investigations in collaboration with other investigators.
 May serve as Principal Investigator.